RamiyaSiva/Sashimi/README.md

 - Junction File
 - Bigwig files per chromosome

+#NoteToSelf - show small example of the data

 ## Phase 2: Use the output of Variant Aware Alignment to create informative visualizations